CustomX: Unified Character, Action, and Scene Customization in Video World Models

 \subsection{Ablation Study}

-\textbf{Multi-View Character Condition.} We compare our four-view character-conditioned model with two baselines: a single-view model and a front–back-view model.
+\textbf{Multi-View Character Condition.} We compare our four-view character-condition model with two baselines: a single-view model and a front–back-view model.
 To evaluate character consistency, we generate videos by instructing characters to run toward the front, left, right, and back, which naturally reveals their appearance from multiple viewpoints.
-We then compute DINOv2 and CLIP scores following the protocol in Section~\ref{sec:main}.
-We use the same dataset as that used in Table~\ref{tab:compare_sota}.
-As shown in Table~\ref{tab:multi_view_ablation}, character consistency improves as more view inputs are used.
+We then compute DINOv2 and CLIP scores following the protocol in \cref{sec:main}.
+We use the same dataset as that used in \cref{tab:compare_sota}.
+As shown in \cref{tab:multi_view_ablation}, character consistency improves as more view inputs are used.

-\textbf{Character Anchor Condition.} As illustrated in Figure~\ref{fig:overview}, we introduce an additional condition—the character mask—to help the model distinguish between dynamic entities and the static scene.
-In our default configuration, a mask is extracted for each frame during training.
-During inference, as shown in Figure~\ref{fig:inference}, users only need to specify a single character anchor (i.e., a bounding-box mask), which is shared across all generated frames.
-Table~\ref{tab:mask_ablation} compares our default model (with per-frame masks) against two variants: (1) without any anchor mask during both training and inference, and (2) using only the first-frame anchor mask throughout training and inference.
+\textbf{Character Anchor Condition.} As illustrated in \cref{fig:overview}, we introduce an additional condition, namely a character mask, to enable the model to distinguish dynamic entities from static scenes.
+In the default training setting, a bounding-box mask, referred to as an anchor, is extracted for each frame.
+During inference, as shown in \cref{fig:inference}, users only need to specify a single-frame anchor, which is then propagated to all subsequent frames to form per-frame anchors. \cref{tab:mask_ablation} compares our default model, which uses per-frame anchors, with two variants: (1) a model without any anchor during both training and inference, and (2) a model that uses only the first-frame anchor, without propagating it to subsequent frames, throughout training and inference.